ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     This hash-and-sign signature algorithm can be used with both the message and hash signature functions.

     This calculates the Ed25519ph algorithm as specified in :RFC-title:`8032#5.1`, and requires an Edwards25519 curve key.
-The default signature functions use an empty context string when computing or verifying signatures.
+The default signature functions use an zero-length context when computing or verifying signatures.

-    To use a non-empty context, use the signature functions that accept a context parameter, such as :code:`psa_sign_message_with_context()` and :code:`psa_verify_hash_with_context()`
+    To use a non-zero-length context, use the signature functions that accept a context parameter, such as :code:`psa_sign_message_with_context()` and :code:`psa_verify_hash_with_context()`

     The pre-hash function is SHA-512, see `PSA_ALG_SHA_512`.